How to Read a Stone Slab: Veining, Fill, and What to Watch For

 The Difference Between "Character" and "Defect"

 Natural stone is, by definition, imperfect.
 Veins, fissures, pitting, fill, and colour variation are intrinsic to the material.
-Learning to distinguish desirable natural character from actual defects is a fundamental sourcing skill.
+Learning to distinguish desirable natural character from actual defects — ones that will cause structural failure or aesthetic disappointment — is a fundamental sourcing skill.

 Understanding Veining

-- Open veins (fissures) — Run your fingernail across the vein: if it catches or the vein is recessed, it's a true fissure.
-These can be reinforced with epoxy.
+- Open veins (fissures) — Veins that are structural cracks rather than mineral fill.
+Run your fingernail across the vein: if it catches or the vein is recessed, it's a true fissure.
+These can be reinforced with epoxy but require attention during fabrication.

-- Filled veins — Filled with polyester or epoxy at the factory.
-Look for sheen differences under raking light.
+- Filled veins — Veins that have been filled with polyester or epoxy at the factory.
+Look for sheen differences or colour inconsistency along the vein line.
+Good fill is nearly invisible; poor fill will be obvious under raking light.

-- Stress cracks — Hairline fractures that may affect structural integrity in countertop applications.
+- Stress cracks — Hairline fractures that extend across the slab face, often visible only under strong raking light.
+These are more serious than open veins and may affect structural integrity in countertop or thin-panel applications.

 How to Inspect for Fill